-And if it gets chilly in Chicago, which is likely every month that’s not called July or August, you’ll want a good coat.
+And if it gets chilly during your Chicago itinerary, which is likely every month that’s not called July or August, you’ll want a good coat.
 Here in NYC, the chic coat of the season is the Orolay Down Jacket.
 The camouflage color is the most popular, but I get oodles of compliments on this shiny wine color.

 Morning: Art Institute of Chicago